INews

-iNews, short for Indonesia News, formerly named Sun TV and Sindo TV, is an Indonesian free-to-air television broadcaster founded by Media Nusantara Citra, a subsidiary of MNC Asia Holding.
+PT MNC Televisi Network commonly operating known as iNews, short for Indonesia News, formerly named Sun TV and Sindo TV, is an Indonesian free-to-air news and sports television network founded on 23 June 2007 by the CEO of Media Nusantara Citra, Hary Tanoesoedibjo a subsidiary of MNC Asia Holding.
 It broadcasts 24 hours a day, 7 days a week.